PrestaShop/prestashop.github.io/news/_posts/2020-07-16-journey-to-improve-the-time-to-interactive-metric.md

 - theme
 ---

-# A journey to improve the Time To Interactive metric in PrestaShop thanks to the lazy loading

 The project [Core Web Vitals](https://webmasters.googleblog.com/2020/05/evaluating-page-experience.html) from Google has announced that loading time and performance will have an impact on the website ranking in search results.
 In advices offered by Google, they talked about lazy loading.

 ## What is the lazy loading ?